Installation Guide

 - Download the latest widget bundle from your dashboard

-- Upload to your own CDN or Webflow's Assets
+- Upload to your own CDN or your asset host

 - Update the script src to point to your hosted file